The Best Online Poker Sites for UK Players Compared

 Some people do not like poker site transactions on their bank statement, or simply prefer to keep their own banking and leisure gambling completely separate.
 If this is you then there are plenty of solutions.
 The most popular ones are collectively known as ‘eWallets’ (electronic wallets).
 This includes PayPal, Skrill and Neteller.
 All work in similar ways, you fund them from your bank, and then use them to pay the poker rooms.
 You can also use electronic wallets to withdraw your winnings.

 There are plenty more deposit methods.
 There are prepaid credit cards (both physical and ‘virtual’ like EcoPayz).
 There are vouchers, including the popular PaySafeCard system.
 You can even use a bank wire – though this is not economical for smaller deposits.

-Bitcoin has yet to make it to UK poker rooms (only NetBet take this, and for their Sports Betting product).
+Bitcoin has yet to make it to UK poker rooms (you can use this at the unlicensed ACR Poker.
 The Gambling Commission did say that they will treat this exactly the same as regular currency deposit – so it might be added to the list of available payment options soon.